airbytehq/airbyte/docs/company-handbook/company-handbook/business-model.md

 ## **Enterprise edition**

-At some point, when we feel that Dataline has become the open-source standard to move data, we will start focusing on features that will make more sense to enterprises.
+At some point, when we feel that Airbyte has become the open-source standard to move data, we will start focusing on features that will make more sense to enterprises.
 These features will stay **source-available** but will be sold and not open-sourced.

 The enterprise edition is essential for us, as we will need the revenues to grow our team.
 A larger team will help us build more features and, eventually, a better product.